fanzhenya/ResNet1D-VariableLengthPooling-For-TimeSeries/Readme.md

-# Resnet 1D and Variable Length Pooling for Speech Analysis
+# Resnet 1D and Variable Length Pooling for time series data

-This repo is the code I used during the Kaggle Contest https://www.kaggle.com/c/11785-hw2pt2/, which is a class project for CMU 11-785 course.

-The reason for sharing is that I found very resource online for the below two topics.
-It will be helpful for others who has similar problem.

 ## Pooling from variable length of activations
 This is useful for dealing features of various length in time dimension.